Filter Press Q&A

 Q: My lab does 500 liters of crude a day.
 We run BHO that is 15% lipids.
 Our lab runs 24/7.

 A: If my batch is 100 liters, I would run 5 batches per day and do so in about 8-9 hours.
-Since my crude is 15% wax, I should be removing about 15 liters of wax per cycle.
-If I intend to precoat, I should leave about 5 liters of space for that just in case I need that much space.
-A 1 cubic foot press would hold 28 liters which seems pretty close to my needs.
-To be safe I can get a 2 cubic foot press allowing for future growth.
-I can always make a 2 cubic foot press into any size I want simply by adding an end plate between plates.
+Since my crude is 15% lipids, I should remove about 15 liters of lipids per cycle.
+If I intend to pre-coat, I should leave about 5 liters of space for that just in case I need that much space.
+A 1 cubic foot press would hold 28 liters, which seems close to my needs.
+To be safe, I can get a 2 cubic foot press allowing for future growth.
+I can always make a 2 cubic foot press into any size I want by adding an end plate between plates.

 Q: How does a press compare in filter surface area to your filter trolleys?

 A: An 800mm filter trolley has 5.41 square feet of surface are while a 2 cubic foot press has 37.4 square feet or 691% larger.
 The trolley is 14.4% the size of a 2 cubic foot press.

 Q: Will the AODD pump melt my lipids?

 A: The pump does not generate heat like a centrifugal pump.

-Q: Will waxes get pushed through the filter cloth?
+Q: Will lipids get pushed through the filter cloth?

 Q: Is this machine insulated?

-A: It is made with Polypropylene plates that have a high R value.
+A: The press is made with Polypropylene plates that have a high R value.
 Your solvent will remain cold and waxes will stay solids.

 Q: Is this machine food grade?